 Manufactured by a US company that is certified as cruelty-free and vegan.
 A soap that hydrates and soothes as you shave.

 If you are after a product that is great for your skin and also not tested on animals, then grab yourself a tube of this shave cream.
 It contains aloe, shea butter, and a hint of orange fragrance.

 If you loathe lather, then this shave cream is worth a try.
-It is non-lather yet still provides you with a smooth and comfortable shave thanks to calendula, chamomile, and linden.
+It is non-lather yet still provides a smooth and comfortable shave thanks to calendula, chamomile, and linden.

 Want to give shaving cream a complete miss?
 Swap it out with these natural alternatives:

 Aloe Gel: Aloe Vera is well-known for its soothing and moisturizing properties.
-If you have sensitive skin, this is a worthy contender to replace your shaving cream with.
+If you have sensitive skin, this is a worthy contender to replace your shaving cream.

 Coconut Oil: Are constantly getting razor burn from shaving, then give coconut oil a try.
 It provides great lubrication and is anti-microbial as well as anti-inflammatory.

 Olive Oil: This contains plenty of vitamins (A, D, E, and K) as well as antioxidants to keep your face feeling fresh.
 The lubricating property of olive oil will ensure you have an amazing shave.